Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Algorithms for FIFO Queues

 \subsubsection{Programming in a Bipartite Graph}

-When a new job $ c $ arrives, we need to assign all the tasks in $ \mathcal{T}_c $ to appropriate available servers.
+When a new job $c$ arrives, the task assignment problem involves allocating all tasks in $\mathcal{T}_c$ to appropriate servers while ensuring data locality and minimizing the job completion time.

-We do this by dividing these tasks into \textit{task groups}, where each task group contains tasks that share the same set of available servers.
-We denote by $ K_c $ the number of task groups in job $ c $.
+To facilitate this, we divide the tasks into task groups, where each task group contains tasks sharing the same set of available servers.
+Let $K_c$ denote the number of task groups for job $c$.
 Further, for each $ k \in \mathcal{K}_c := \{ 1, \ldots, K_c \} $, we denote by $ \mathcal{T}_c^k $ and $ \mathcal{S}_c^k $ the set of tasks in the $ k $-th group (also referred to as group $ k $) and the set of available servers for tasks in the $ k $-th group, respectively.
 By definition, we have

-The task assignment problem can be modeled as a matching problem with respect to a bipartite graph.
-The left-side nodes in the bipartite graph are the $ K_c $ task groups, while the right-side nodes are the $ M $ servers.
+The task assignment problem can be modeled as a matching problem on a bipartite graph.
+In this graph, the left-side nodes are the $ K_c $ task groups, while the right-side nodes are the $ M $ servers.
 For each $ k \in \mathcal{K}_c $, an edge $(k, m)$ exists if $ m \in \mathcal{S}_c^k $.
 We can formulate the assignment problem as a non-linear integer program as follows:

-Recall that $ b_m^c $ is the initial estimated busy time of server $ m $ before the assignment of tasks in $ \mathcal{T}_c $, calculated by \eqref{bklg}.
+Recall that $ b_m^c $ is the (initial) estimated busy time of server $ m $ at the time when job $c$ arrives, calculated by \eqref{bklg}.
 In $ \mathcal{P} $, $ n_m^k $ is the number of time slots required to process the tasks in group $ \mathcal{T}_c^k $ at server $ m $, given the profiled processing capacity $ \mu_m^c $.
 Each $ n_m^k $ is associated with an edge $(k,m)$ in the bipartite graph. $ \Phi_c $ is the estimated completion time of job $ c $.
-The first constraint in \eqref{cons} means that any available server whose initial estimated busy time is larger than $ \Phi_c $ should not participate in the assignment of tasks in $\mathcal{T}_c$.
+The first constraint set in \eqref{cons} means that any available server whose initial estimated busy time is larger than $ \Phi_c $ should not participate in the assignment of tasks in job $c$.
 This constraint ensures balance among the participating servers.
-The second constraint in \eqref{cons} ensures that all the tasks in $ \mathcal{T}_c $ can be processed.
-The program $ \mathcal{P} $ can be solved optimally by commercial solvers, e.g., CPLEX.\footnote{https://www.ibm.com/products/ilog-cplex-optimization-studio}
+The second constraint set in \eqref{cons} ensures that all the tasks in job $c$ can be processed.
+The program $\mathcal{P}$ can be solved optimally using commercial solvers such as CPLEX.\footnote{\url{https://www.ibm.com/products/ilog-cplex-optimization-studio}}